an1ndra/meanindra/README.md

 ### Talking about Personal Stuffs:

-- 🚀 I’m currently learning Full Stack Development.
+- 🚀 Currently I am learning SpringBoot and Web Dev stuffs.
 - 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/meanindra).
 - 📫 How to reach me: anindrakarmakar13@gmail.com